Sweet Dog

 Teaching your dog tricksPart of · Teaching your dog tricks

-Trick by trick: ban, supervise, replace
+Trick by trick: ban it, frame it, replace it

 Never to be taught